Publications

 XLII (2008).
 Architecture and Artifacts of the

-and the buildings, personal belongings, and other cultural artifacts of
+personal belongings, and other cultural artifacts of early Pennsylvania

-culture” has been the basis of stereotyping Pennsylvania Germans almost
+basis of stereotyping Pennsylvania Germans almost since their arrival.

-since their arrival.
-Falk warns us against the typical scholarly
+Falk warns us against the typical scholarly overemphasis on

-life.
-Rather, she demonstrates that more than anything, socioeconomic
+she demonstrates that more than anything, socioeconomic status and

-status and religious affiliation influenced the character of the
+religious affiliation influenced the character of the material culture

-material culture of Pennsylvania Germans.
-Her work also shows how early
+of Pennsylvania Germans.
+Her work also shows how early Pennsylvania

 |

-acclaim during the early 20th century.
-Born and raised in the
+during the early 20th century.
+Born and raised in the Pennsylvania

-exposed the nation's expanding readership to Pennsylvania German
+community, Singmaster exposed the nation's expanding readership to

-beliefs, culture, and distinct dialect without denigrating the
+Pennsylvania German beliefs, culture, and distinct dialect without

-community or resorting to stereotypes.
-She believed that the
+denigrating the community or resorting to stereotypes.
+She believed

 and she crafted her characters and stories to participate in the

-reintroducing these important works into a new context of
+short stories, reintroducing these important works into a new context

 Cloth $40.00 (Members $32.00)